MicrosoftDocs/learn/learn-pr/advocates/use-azure-maps-to-track-air-pollution/includes/5-use-azure-maps-sdk-on-a-web-page.md

 1. Create a folder on your computer to store the code.

-1. Open Visual Studio Code, and open the folder you have created
+1. Open Visual Studio Code, and open the folder you've created

 1. In this folder, create a new file called `app.py`.
 By creating this Python file, Visual Studio Code will activate the Python extension ready to build this python app.
 You can see the progress of the extension activation in the bottom status bar.